The two ingredients of innovation

 Also of great interest is the carbon-offset shipping initiative, promoted by the online shopping platform Etsy, which aims to offset 100% of the carbon emissions generated by shipping.
 At no additional cost to buyers or sellers, every time a purchase is made from one of the e-commerce sites on the platform, Etsy finances verified emission reduction projects through its partner 3Degrees.

 Based on the same principle, the Compensaid service was created by Lufthansa.
-It allows individuals and companies to offset the CO2 produced by our travels and in particular by flights, which currently represent a relevant source of CO2 emissions (2% of all human induced CO2 emissions and 12% from all transports sources, compared to 74% from road transport, ATAG).
+It allows individuals and companies to offset the CO2 produced by our travels and in particular by flights, which currently represent one of the sources of CO2 emissions (2% of all human induced CO2 emissions and 12% from all transports sources, compared to 74% from road transport, ATAG).
 All these initiatives not only contribute to improving the world, but enable companies that promote them to differentiate, innovate and grow by increasing their offer of products or services, as well as their Brand Awareness.

 It is a model that works.
 And we say this from experience.
 Every day we too, at Treedom, combine technological innovation and environmental sustainability to create a better future for our company, for the people who work there and for the planet.
 Technology allows us to improve our service and offer our customers and partners innovative and cutting-edge solutions.
 But it is sustainability that motivates us, allows us to inject passion and enthusiasm into everything we do and, above all, gives meaning to our work.